-- 144. A person who is required to sign a receipt on the back of a duplicate Summons to the effect that he has received the Summons and fails to sign the receipt may be: - (a) arrested by the person serving the Summons or any other person with powers of arrest under this Law and taken before the Court which issued the Summons; and - (b) detained in custody or committed to Prison for such time not exceeding 14 days as the Court may deem fit.
+- 129. A person who is required to sign a receipt on the back of a duplicate summons to the effect that he has received the summons and fails to sign the receipt may be: - (a) arrested by the person serving the summons or any other person with powers of arrest under this Law and taken before the court which issued the summons; and - (b) detained in custody or committed to prison for such time not exceeding 14 days as the court may deem fit.

-Proof of Service.
+Proof of service.

-145. An Affidavit or Declaration made before a Court by the Serving Officer or by a witness to the service or return slip of a registered courier service company that a Summons has been served and a duplicate of the Summons endorsed, by the person to whom it was delivered or tendered or with whom it was left is admissible in evidence and the statement made in it is deemed to be correct unless the contrary is proved.
+130. An affidavit or declaration made before a court by the serving officer or by a witness to the service or return slip of a registered courier service company that a summons has been served and a duplicate of the summons endorsed, by the person to whom it was delivered or tendered or with whom it was left is admissible in evidence and the statements made in it is deemed to be correct unless the contrary is proved.